 Embroidery Artists Are Using a Needle and Thread to “Paint” Gorgeous Stitched Art

-Thread painting, also called needle painting, is an approach that uses a combination of long and short stitches and a variety of colors to produce embroidery that has the same qualities of a painting.
+Thread painting, also called needle painting, is an approach that uses a combination of long and short straight stitches and a variety of colors to produce embroidery that has the same qualities as a painting.

-The technique originated with 17th-century crewel embroidery, but the premise today is the same; each stitch is like a brush stroke, and with the help of multiple hues of floss, the images can look like a photorealistic work of art or have an Impressionistic feel.
+The technique originated with 17th-century crewel embroidery, but the premise today is the same; each stitch is like a brush stroke, and with the help of different colors of floss, the images can look like a photorealistic work of art or have an Impressionistic feel.
 It all depends on the type of fabric, size of needle, and thickness of thread that you use.

 Basic Thread Painting Tools